CTL Instructor Handbook

 This should be done several months in advance and not later than 30 days before the term starts for all enrolled courses.
 Log in to the Office of the Registrar’s Intranet for Faculty and look for “Submission opens for Book/Course Material for all enrolled courses” for submission deadlines.

-If the displayed textbook (which is provided by the UTD Bookstore) is incorrect in CourseBook, please report and submit the “CourseBook TextBook Issue” eform.
+If the displayed textbook (which is provided by the UT Dallas Bookstore) is incorrect in CourseBook, please report and submit the CourseBook TextBook Issue eform.

 Students purchase textbooks on campus or from bookstores located near campus.
 You may notify the off-campus bookstores of your textbook requirements.

-The UTD Bookstore is located in the Visitor Center and University Bookstore building (VCB 1.110).
+The UTD Bookstore is located in the VCB (VCB 1.110).
 Email utd@bkstr.com or call 972-883-2665.

 Required: Syllabus

-UTD policy requires a syllabus for each undergraduate and graduate course and must be posted and available to students within 7 days of the first day of class, preferably at least 7 days before classes begin.
 Faculty should upload their course syllabi to CourseBook, even if they are also posted in eLearning.
-Additional templates and requirements can be accessed n the Provost’s website.
-Syllabus samples are available in CourseBook.
-Your program head can answer questions about expected learning outcomes of your course and its place in the school curriculum.
+Additional templates and requirements are available on the Office of the Provost syllabus templates page.
+Your program head can answer questions about the expected learning outcomes of your course and its place in the school curriculum.

-All syllabi for organized undergraduate and graduate courses must have (1) a brief description of each major course requirement, including each major assignment and examination (2) measurable student learning outcomes (3) a general description of the subject matter of each lecture or discussion and (4) list of any required or recommended readings.
+All syllabi for undergraduate and graduate courses must have (1) a brief description of each major course requirement, including each major assignment and exam (2) measurable student learning outcomes (3) a general description of the subject matter of each lecture or discussion and (4) list of any required or recommended readings.
 For more information, see the Syllabus Policy – UTDPP1111.

 Please use one of the approved templates and follow the guidelines on these pages:

-As stated above, you must upload your syllabus to the University CourseBook website, which requires NetID and password to log in.
-Log in to CourseBook, choose “my classes” and your course.
+Choose, choose “my classes” and your course.
 Click on the “Syllabus” tab to upload syllabi to your classes.

-Office Hours Submission
+Office Hours

 Media Services